Turn on Wi-Fi Calling on Galaxy phones

 No more walking around in circles trying to get a signal.
 When you turn on Wi-Fi Calling, you can make calls over your phone's network connection.
-For this feature to work, your phone must be connected to a Wi-Fi network and have an active SIM card inserted.
+For this feature to work, your phone must be connected to a Wi-Fi network and have active service via a SIM card or eSIM.

 Note: On AT&T phones, VoLTE must be turned on to activate Wi-Fi Calling.

 Note: These settings may vary depending on your carrier.

 You can also set your preferences for making calls when your cellular network or Wi-Fi is unavailable.